callipostudios/2407354-2408544-2401066-24058-1805-prototype/README.md

 Player movement, animation/art assets & player fighting/life system = Anya

 I used the player and player movement code from lesson and from the notion slides.
 For the player sprites i am currently using placeholders- when the player moves there are 3 different sprites that can appear depending on direction but later on i will change it to be 4 with our original assets.
 Later on i want to change the player movement to be smoother as having to press a key multiple times just to move in the same direction can be a bit clucnky, i would perhaps make it so that if you hold a key you could move several spaces.
 For player shooting mechanic i got it to work with mouseX and mouseY but would want this instead be in relation to the current player location.
 Im not sure how i would go about in accessing the players current possition in the bullet code.
 Once i get the shooting to work as intended i might try and improve them further by making it so that you can shoot in different directions instead of just upwards.

+Point system, picking up objects & read.me file/written work = Mia

+I started off with writing the read.me file with a descriptive narrative of the game plan.
+I then developed the game mechanics section and described how they worked.
+I also described the themes and inspiration for the game, as well as the moodboard which shows our inspiration of pastel colours and 8bit art for the game.
+I started to work on my parts of the code; successfully got the point system in, however, size adjustment of the text is needed (make it bigger and bolder with strokeweight).
+Also, I need to fix the issue of 'POINTS' disappearing after the character moves.
+I now have the code ready for the IceCream point systems, but as of now, it is still commented and needs correct placement on the code.

  I have yet to implement the life system for the player, the player will likely have 3 lives and one hit from the enemy would reseult in the loss of 1 heart/life.

-Point system, picking up objects & read.me file/written work = Mia

 Killing enemies, Character art, enemy movement & enemy attacking = Cam